NokiaXD/bouncy/README.md

 ## 📝 How to Run

 1. Clone this repository.
-2. execute the command this in your terminal.
+2. execute this command in your terminal.

 ```sh
  python bouncy.py